Locations:

 Prevention

-While you can’t prevent mold allergy from happening, you can take steps to prevent and remove mold.
+No, you can’t prevent allergies.
+But you can take steps to avoid and remove mold.
+These include:

-If you have mold, you need to clean it up.
-You can use the appropriate household cleaners or a bleach and water solution of 1 cup bleach and 1 gallon of water.
-If you do your own mold cleaning, it’s best to wear protective clothing, including gloves and a respirator.
+• Clean up mold immediately.
+You can use household cleaners or a solution of 1 cup of bleach in 1 gallon of water.
+It’s a good idea to wear protective clothing, including gloves and a respirator or N95 (KN95) mask.

 Advertisement